Cylindrical model structures

-Moreover $\cylinderinterval$ is left adjoint to $\cocylinderinterval$.
-Whereas in an abstract setting we work with cylinders and co-cylinders, we often in practise construct a cylinder and co-cylinder via an interval in a monoidal category.
+Moreover, $\cylinderinterval$ is left adjoint to $\cocylinderinterval$.
+Whereas in an abstract setting we work with cylinders and co-cylinders, in practise we often construct a cylinder and co-cylinder via an interval in a monoidal category.

-Also in parallel with \ref{StructuresUponACylinderOrACoCylinderSection} we introduce a strictness of left identities, a strictness of right identities hypothesis, and a strictness of left inverses hypothesis.If these hypotheses hold for $\interval$ they hold for $\cylinderinterval$ and $\cocylinderinterval$.
+In parallel with \ref{StructuresUponACylinderOrACoCylinderChapter} once more, we introduce a strictness of left identities hypothesis, a strictness of right identities hypothesis, and a strictness of left inverses hypothesis.
+If these hypotheses hold for $\interval$, then they hold for $\cylinderinterval$ and $\cocylinderinterval$.

-We refer the reader to \ref{MonoidalCategoryTheoryPreliminariesSection} for our conventions regarding exponential objects in a monoidal category, and for other preliminary observations to which we shall appeal.
+We refer the reader to \ref{MonoidalCategoryTheoryPreliminariesChapter} for our conventions regarding exponential objects in a monoidal category, and for other preliminary observations to which we shall appeal.

 \begin{assum} Let $(\cl{A},\otimes)$ be a monoidal category.
 Let $1$ denote its unit object, and let $\lambda$ denote its natural isomorphism \ar{- \otimes 1, {-.}} Let $\alpha$ denote its natural isomorphism \ar{{(- \otimes -) \otimes -}, {- \otimes (- \otimes -).}} \end{assum}